Human NRG1‑ alpha /HRG1‑ alpha EGF Domain Antibody Summary

 Please Note: Optimal dilutions should be determined by each laboratory for each application.
 General Protocols are available in the Technical Information section on our website.

-NRG1-alpha /HRG1-alpha was detected in paraffin-embedded sections of human breast using Goat Anti-Human NRG1-alpha /HRG1-alpha EGF Domain Antigen Affinity-purified Polyclonal Antibody (Catalog # AF-296-NA) at 15 µg/mL overnight at 4 °C. Tissue was stained using the Anti-Goat HRP-AEC Cell & Tissue Staining Kit (red; Catalog # CTS009) and counterstained with hematoxylin (blue).
+NRG1-alpha /HRG1-alpha in Human Breast.
+NRG1-a/HRG1-a was detected in paraffin-embedded sections of human breast using Goat Anti-Human NRG1-a/HRG1-a EGF Domain Antigen Affinity-purified Polyclonal Antibody (Catalog # AF-296-NA) at 15 µg/mL overnight at 4 °C. Tissue was stained using the Anti-Goat HRP-AEC Cell & Tissue Staining Kit (red; Catalog # CTS009) and counterstained with hematoxylin (blue).
 View our protocol for Chromogenic IHC Staining of Paraffin-embedded Tissue Sections.

 Preparation and Storage

 - 12 months from date of receipt, -20 to -70 °C as supplied.

 - 1 month, 2 to 8 °C under sterile conditions after reconstitution.